 The historical relevance of the fort led the Archeological Survey of India to take up the responsibility of looking after it, and it was made a 'Special Tourism Area'.

 Location of Bekal Fort

-The Bekal Fort is located in Bekal, in the Kasargod District of Kerala.
-The exact location of the Bekal Fort is about 16 kms south of the Kesargod, on the national highway and at the northernmost tip of the State of Kerala.
+The Bekal Fort is located in the Kasargod District of Kerala.
+The exact location of the Bekal Fort is about 16 km south of the Kasargod, on the national highway, and at the northernmost tip of the State of Kerala.